+How will this information be processed?

 For all Personal & Business accounts

 For both Personal & Business accounts, following a review of the ‘Opt out’ request, if approved, your request will be applied to all of your accounts and not just that which you have quoted below.
 We’ll use this information to apply the opt out to your accounts, and to keep a record of your request as long as this is in place.
 We will keep your personal information for as long as we either need to retain it, or are required to do so by regulation/law.
 You can find out more about how we process your information by visiting our website and reading our “How we use your personal information” document.